 Whatever the

-current status of the controversy with Yuan marks is, we have to assume
+current status of the controversy with Yuan marks is, we can assume

 that no blue and white porcelain pieces bearing the Yuan dynasty mark

-"Zhizheng ...", circulating or being on offer on the market, are
+"Zhizheng ...", currently circulating or being offered on the market, are

 authentic Yuan dynasty porcelain.